 Several commonly used herbs have been identified by the US National Cancer Institute as possessing cancer-preventive properties.
 These herbs include members of the Allium sp. (e.g. garlic); members of the Labiatae family (e.g. oregano, rosemary, and thyme); members of the Zingiberaceae family (e.g. turmeric and ginger); and members of the Umbelliferae family (e.g. cumin)

-Cumin, (garlic,) oregano, rosemary, thyme, turmeric, and others herbs and spices have remarkably effective anti-oxidant activities and are one of the most important targets to search for natural anti-oxidants from the point of view of safety.
+The health benefits of herbs and spices, such as cumin, garlic, oregano, rosemary, thyme, and turmeric, include having remarkably effective anti-oxidant activities.
+These anti-cancer foods and herbs are among the safest natural antioxidants available.
 It is expected that natural antioxidants will lead to chemo-prevention of inflammation, cancer and aging.
 (Source: http://www.gaiaresearch.co.za/nutrispice.html)

 Garlic & Onion – Many of us know about garlic and onions, each of which contains allyl sulfides, powerful and helpful antioxidants, and substances shown to lower cholesterol and thin the blood.
 The same group of compounds has anticancer properties.

 Garlic is a natural antibiotic and immune system enhancer, a free radical attacker, and it increases the enzymes that break down carcinogens in the body.
-Ample research has shown garlic to be one of the best foods to eat for cancer prevention, linking its consumption with slowing or stopping the growth of tumors in prostate, bladder, and stomach tissue, and preventing cancers of the skin and lung.
-The evidence is particularly compelling for garlic as a preventative agent against prostate and stomach cancers.
+Ample research has shown garlic to be one of the best cancer preventative foods, linking its consumption with slowing or stopping the growth of tumors in prostate, bladder, and stomach tissue, and preventing cancers of the skin and lung.
+The evidence is particularly compelling for garlic as a cancer preventative food to help against prostate and stomach cancers.
 The Iowa Women’s Health Study found that women who regularly ate garlic had a lower risk for colon cancer.
 Eat as much of this mighty food as you can stand!

 * NutriFit Spice Blend: Mediterranean Spice Blend, Lemon Garden Spice Blend, Calypso Spice Blend